MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPWOPIBinding.md

 ### -Action
 Specifies the action to remove bindings for.
 For example, "view," "edit," and "embedview."
-For a list of actions run Get-SPWOPIBinding.
+For a list of actions run `Get-SPWOPIBinding`.
 Most typically you will not use this parameter.
 If you specify some actions but not others, some features in SharePoint may not work.